navikt/leesah-game/src/content/tasks/depuplication.md

 You have to choose between "at-most-once-delivery" or "at-least-once-delivery", where the later is chosen.
 It is therefore important to build systems that can handle the same message being delivered multiple times.

-Interesting article on the problem with [exactly-once-delivery](https://www.confluent.io/blog/exactly-once-semantics-are-possible-heres-how-apache-kafka-does-it/)
+Interesting article on the problem with [exactly-once-delivery](https://www.confluent.io/blog/exactly-once-semantics-are-possible-heres-how-apache-kafka-does-it/).

 ### Task

-In this task Quizmaster wil send the same question multiple times and it is your task to only answer the question once.
+In this task the Quizmaster will send the same question multiple times and it is your task to only answer the question once.

 **Example of a question**